crossplane-contrib/provider-in-cluster/README.md

 ### Database

-Under the database package we currently support provisoning instances of Postgres.
+Under the database package we currently support provisioning instances of Postgres.

 More documentation on this can be found in the [database docs](docs/database.md).